petecarapetyan/webappwriter/docs/explore/raceWordpress/index.md

 ## A Game - 5 Timed Activities

-The game is to do each typical task from scratch, be able to compare against WordPress for the same task. _**You lose, if any one thing**_ takes too long
+The game is to do each typical task from scratch, be able to compare against WordPress for the same task. _**You lose, if any thing below**_ takes too long.

 Hint: Each was close to 2 minutes